asmoores/devkit/README.md

 uses a folder called sandbox which is assumed to be a sub-folder of the folder from which the `devkit.sh` shell script is executed.

+### Install package in development mode for use from the command line

+` pip install -e .`

+Then devkit can be called from command line `$ devkit setup` as long as there is a `resources/devkit.yaml` in the folder where it is being executed.

 ## Utilities

 1. Script to build all the repos.